About this site

 Special Thanks

-Mamoru Kataoka, Owner and
+Mamoru Kataoka, owner

-Chef of Italian
+of Italian restaurant

-of Chinese Restaurant
+of Chinese restaurant

 Tsukiji Tamura is scheduled to open in a new store in 2024 under the fourth-generation owner, Yuji Yoda